H-horizon/Budget_Assistant/doc/UserGuide.md

 <img src="https://github.com/Hemrish/Budget_Assistant/blob/Document/doc/UserGuideImages/StartFoodThisYear.jpg" alt="Choose Food" width="200"/>
 </p>

 💡 The time period option also affects the category bar chart.
-In the above picture, it is showing the spending for food for that particular year.
+The above picture shows the spending on food for that particular year.

 If you change the time period again, this graph will also change.